wicked-rainman/Aercus-Weather-Station/README.md

 ![](https://github.com/wicked-rainman/wicked-rainman.github.io/blob/master/pictures/wstack.png "Just look at those lovely colours!")

 Here's a picture of the udpCursesClient.c runnning under Ubuntu.
-The progress bar along the bottom makes it easy to see if it's receiving packets.
+The progress bar along the bottom makes it easy to see if it's still receiving packets from the UdpBroadcaster.

 ![](https://github.com/wicked-rainman/wicked-rainman.github.io/blob/master/pictures/udplisten.png "Just look at those lovely colours!")